 Dr N C Pyper, Bye-Fellow Fitzwilliam College, and University Chemical Laboratory.
 Teaching Interests: Physical and Theoretical Chemistry.
 Research Interests: Polar solids and nanocrystalline materials.

 Professor Nigel Slater, Professor of Chemical Engineering; Fellow, Fitzwilliam College.
 Research Interests: Biological product design.
 Teaching Interests: Biochemical Engineering.

-Dr Andrew Wheatley, University Lecturer in Inorganic Chemistry, Department of Chemistry, Fellow, Fitzwilliam College.
-Research interests: Synthesis, Main Group Inorganic and Organometallic chemistry, NMR spectroscopy.
+Dr Andrew Wheatley, University Senior Lecturer in Inorganic Chemistry, Department of Chemistry, Fellow, Fitzwilliam College.
+Research interests: Synthesis, Main Group Inorganic and Organometallic chemistry, Nanomaterials.
 Teaching interests: Inorganic and Organometallic chemistry.